 Is The Child Tax Credit Amount And Income Limit Ruining The World?

-In typical government discriminatory fashion, only certain people get to utilize the Child Tax Credit.
-These lucky people are singles making $75,000 or less, or married couples making $110,000 or less.
+This is FANTASTIC news because in the past, the Child Tax Credit was only $1,000, and was only given to those who earned at most $75,000 as an individual and $110,000 as a married couple.
 For every $1,000 you make over these two income thresholds, the credit gets reduced by $50.
-In other words, if you make $130,000 as a married couple or $95,000 as a single person, you no longer get any of the $1,000 tax credit!
+In other words, in the past, if you make $130,000 as a married couple or $95,000 as a single person, you no longer get any of the $1,000 tax credit!

 1) The government only favors middle-to-low income couples who have kids.